keboola/component-email-smtp-sender/README.md

 **Include Attachments** - checkbox indicating, whether to attach files and table in input mapping

 ### Advanced
+- as opposed to the basic configuration option you need to provide table with **Recipient Email Address Column** and potentially other columns corresponding to column names in `From Table` source options and columns containing values for placeholders in your subject and message body templates
+- lets you choose from multiple sourcing options for subject, message body and attachments
+- enables you to include html message body version with the plaintext version as a backup

 **Email Data Table Name** - dynamically loaded selection of the table containing recipient email addresses, subject and message body template placeholder values and custom attachment filenames (if selected)
 **Recipient Email Address Column** - Recipient email address column name